ncguilbeault/BonZeb/_pages/basics.md

 The group modules are subclass of combinators.
 Group nodes encapsulate a more complex workflow into a single node.
 They tend to receive input from the main workflow, operate on the input using the encapsulated workflow, and then produce output back to the main workflow, though it is also possible to use a group node that receives no input and produces no output.
-You can learn more about higher-order observables and groups [here](https://bonsai-rx.org/docs/higher-order/).
+You can learn more about higher-order observables and groups from the [official Bonsai website](https://bonsai-rx.org).

 # NestedWorkflow
 The `NestedWorkflow` module groups or encapsulates a complex workflow into a single node and places the encapsulated workflow into a new build context.